borangao/CoMM_Binary/README.md

 Installation
 ===========

-To install the development version of CoMM, it's easiest to use the 'devtools' package.
+To install the development version of CoMM , it's easiest to use the 'devtools' package.
 Note that REMI depends on the 'Rcpp' package, which also requires appropriate setting of Rtools and Xcode for Windows and Mac OS/X, respectively.

 ```
 #install.packages("devtools")